stephanie-ai/chc_quiz/README.md

 - Users should be able to choose the level and topic for their quiz game
     - Added the option for 3 difficulty levels
     - Increased the number of categories available to choose from

-## Future Features

-*How could anyone improve perfection?*

-- More visually pleasing interface has been statistically proven to provide an increased entertainment value, so who are we to disagree?
-- Add the ability to mix categories to get a more diverse and unique gameplay experience!
-- Reconfigure the application so that it can actually give the winner a cookie!

-## Wins & Challenges

-- Wins
-    - Succeeding all our goals and deploy a working project within a week! *Woohoo!*
-    - Increase test coverage above 60%

-- Challenges
-    - Have a delay between choosing a question and loading the next one
-    - Increase test coverage above 60%